JacquiGreenland/CubeMate/README.md

 ## Why CubeMate?

 Commercial compact strain-wave drive mounts are excellent, but they were also extremely expensive when this project started.
-In recent years cheaper options using a similar mechanical principle to CubeMate have appeared, but the major commercial brands still typically cost several times the parts cost of assembling CubeMate.
+In recent years cheaper options using a similar mechanical principle to CubeMate have appeared, but the major commercial brands still typically involve spending several times the parts cost of assembling CubeMate.

 CubeMate was designed around my personal priorities: